-4.)
-Keep an Eye Out for New Opportunities
+4. Keep An Eye Out For New Opportunities

 The landscape for direct distribution is changing daily.
 One newcomer to the scene is ShowUp.
 (Full disclosure, I founded ShowUp, so I think it’s the bees’ knees.)
-Currently being built, we are focusing on feature length films, short form projects, and webisode series to launch with.
+Currently being built, we are focusing on feature-length films, short-form projects, and webisode series to launch with.

 Your grandfather is still right: it takes dedication and time to ensure success.
-Even with a great idea, it’s not as simple as uploading it somewhere and watching money roll in.
+Even with a great idea, it’s not as simple as uploading it somewhere and watching the money roll in.
 You’ll have to be persistent, and loud about your project.